totoledao/client-side-video-porcessing/README.md

   </a>

   <p align="center">
-    Cost-effective video processing with Node.js and WebAssembly
+    Cost-effective video processing in the web browser
     <br />
     <a href="https://github.com/totoledao/client-side-video-processing"><strong>Explore the docs »</strong></a>
   </p>